British Parliament to be suspended as Brexit hangs in balance

 Johnson claims that "alternative arrangements" could be used that would negate the need for a backstop, but Varadkar said on Monday that his government has yet to see any evidence of them.

-The Dublin meeting came after Johnson suffered a string of defeats in the House of Commons, saw two senior ministers walking out of his cabinet, one of them his own brother.
+The Dublin meeting came after Johnson suffered a string of defeats in the House of Commons, and saw two senior ministers walk out of his Cabinet, one his own brother.

-Meanwhile, Johnson will try for a second time to get Parliament to agree to an election on Monday night.
-According to British law, only lawmakers in the House of Commons can vote to trigger an election before the next scheduled one in 2022.
-M.P.s voted against an election last Wednesday.
+Johnson will try for a second time to get Parliament to agree to an election on Monday night.
+According to British law, only lawmakers in the House of Commons can vote to hold an election before the next scheduled one in 2022.
+Parliament voted against an election last Wednesday.